ESIPFed/data-help-desk/docs/step_by_step/overview_of_planning.md

         principles are.
 Prepare resources and talking points for these topics.

 1.  **Develop a Resource Gallery**
-    -   For virtual events, create a gallery of contributed demos, tutorials, and one-pagers.
+    -   Create a gallery of contributed demos, tutorials, and one-pagers.
 These resources should primarily be short video recordings and one-pagers on relevant topics.
 Curate this gallery to ensure the resources are relevant and up-to-date.